Empress Eugenie of the French

 and Victor Baltard was asked to present a new project

 using as much glass and steel as possible.

-Emperess Eugénie uses her influence to make the Halles Centrales
+Emperess Eugénie used her influence to make the Halles Centrales

 Living 10 minutes walking distance from rue des Halles